 Figure 5: One-to-one communication.
 Publish to client's Ephemeral Topic ID (etid).

-The randomly created etid number will change should a client disconnect and then re-connect.
-Using a random number prevents a client from sending a one-to-one message to another client unless the client knows the etid.
-A client cannot publish a one-to-one message to another client unless the client knows the other client's etid.
-A client can learn the etid of another client when the client receives a message published to a named topic.
-There is one exception to this rule; an SMQ client running in the server can learn the Topic ID of clients as soon as they connect.
-An SMQ client, implemented in Lua and running on the server, can for this reason learn the etid of all connected clients without having to receive a message sent to a named topic.
-An SMQ client running on the server has elevated rights and additional APIs to its disposal.
+The randomly created etid number changes if a client disconnects and then reconnects.
+Using a random number prevents a client from sending a one-to-one message to another client unless the client knows the destination etid.
+A client can learn another client's etid when it receives a message published to a named topic.
+There is one exception to this rule: an SMQ client running in the server can learn the Topic ID of clients as soon as they connect.
+An SMQ client implemented in Lua and running on the server can therefore learn the etid of all connected clients without receiving a message sent to a named topic.
+An SMQ client running on the server has elevated rights and additional APIs at its disposal.

-The server side SMQ client, if installed, has the hard coded etid one (1) -- in other words, the etid is not randomly created for the server client.
-This construction makes it possible for all clients to communicate directly with the server side SMQ client without having to learn the server's etid.
+The server-side SMQ client, if installed, has the hard-coded etid value one (1).
+In other words, the etid is not randomly created for the server client.
+This makes it possible for all clients to communicate directly with the server-side SMQ client without first learning the server's etid.

-A client sending messages to an etid should first request the broker to supervise the destination and request the broker to send a "change" notification event to the client should the destination go offline.
+A client sending messages to an etid should first request that the broker supervise the destination and send a "change" notification event if the destination goes offline.
 See supervising subscribers for details.

-In object oriented design, it is common to have an object or interface with a number of methods.
+In object-oriented design, it is common to have an object or interface with several methods.
 SMQ provides a similar feature for topics.
-This optional feature is referred to as a sub-topic and enables fine grained control of messages in IoT design.
-The sub-topic also enables multiple message types to be sent to an Ephemeral Topic ID.
-The sub-topic is simply a 32 bit number that is completely transparent to the broker.
+This optional feature is referred to as a subtopic and enables fine-grained control of messages in IoT design.
+The subtopic also enables multiple message types to be sent to an Ephemeral Topic ID.
+The subtopic is a 32-bit number that is completely transparent to the broker.
 The number is included in all published messages and can optionally be used by applications using the SMQ protocol.

-In Figure 6, an object (such as a C++ class instance) may have a set of functions that can be called.
-A Topic can be thought of as an object with a set of functions, which in SMQ terminology are sub-topics.
-Secondary topic names are useful when sending one-to-one messages i.e. when sending a message to an Ephemeral Topic ID (to an SMQ client, which can be thought of as an object).
-The sub-topics can be used to address specific functions in one particular client.
+In Figure 6, an object, such as a C++ class instance, may have a set of functions that can be called.
+A topic can be thought of as an object with a set of functions, which in SMQ terminology are subtopics.
+Secondary topic names are useful when sending one-to-one messages, i.e., when sending a message to an Ephemeral Topic ID.
+The subtopics can be used to address specific functions in one particular client.

-Say you are using a pub/sub protocol for designing a temperature alarm system for a nuclear reactor.
+Assume you are using a pub/sub protocol to design a temperature alarm system for a nuclear reactor.
 The temperature sensor publishes data when the temperature is too high.
-What if the temperature subscriber is offline and there are no subscribers to the temperature topic?
-What happens then?
-In a standard pub/sub protocol, the temperature would be discarded and the publisher would have no way of knowing this.
+What happens if the temperature subscriber is offline and no subscribers are listening to the temperature topic?
+In a standard pub/sub protocol, the temperature data would be discarded and the publisher would have no way of knowing this.

 The SMQ protocol includes a feature that enables a publisher to discover how many subscribers are subscribed to a particular topic.
-The publisher sends an observe request to the broker and the publisher will then get a "change" notification event when the number of subscribers change.
+The publisher sends an observe request to the broker and then receives a "change" notification event when the number of subscribers changes.

 A publisher can get change notification events from named topics and from ephemeral Topic IDs.
 The number of connected subscribers for an ephemeral ID can only be one, which means the client is connected.
-Receiving a change notification for an ephemeral ID means the client has disconnected/terminated.
+Receiving a change notification for an ephemeral ID means the client has disconnected or terminated.

-The SMQ protocol also includes a feature where an ondrop server side callback function can be installed in the broker.
+The SMQ protocol also includes a feature where an ondrop server-side callback function can be installed in the broker.
 The "ondrop" callback function is called for each message published to a topic with no subscribers.
-Server side code can then perform various types of actions such as storing the data in a database, sending an email to an email address, and so on.
+Server-side code can then perform various actions, such as storing the data in a database or sending an email notification.

-A broker must be programmatically instantiated at the server side.
+A broker must be programmatically instantiated on the server side.
 The broker is stored as a Lua module, and the module is loaded by using the "require" function:

 local broker = require("smq.hub")